GLOBAL MARKETS-Inflation anxiety jolts stocks, Asia tumbles to two-month lows

 Treasury yields have remained stuck to a tight range.
 The yield on benchmark 10-year Treasuries drifted lower to 1.6217%, a far cry from the 2% level seen in before the coronavirus pandemic.

-The U.S. Federal Reserve expects higher inflation though officials have pointed to transient factors and base effect for the temporary rise.
+The U.S. Federal Reserve expects higher inflation though officials have pointed to transient factors and base effects for the temporary rise.

 "The upshot is the Fed remains far away from achieving its aim of average inflation of 2% per year.
 The Fed's ultra-accommodative monetary policy is part of the reason why we consider the USD downtrend is intact," said Commonwealth Bank of Australia analyst Carol Kong.